Immaculate103/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. Task 4 involves displaying the current directory contents, including hidden files (starting with .) in long format
 6. Task 5 involves displaying current directory contents in long format, with user and group IDs displayed numerically, and with hidden files (starting with .)
 7. Task 6 involves creating a a script that creates a directory named my_first_directory in the /tmp/ directory
+8. Task 7 involves moving the file betty from /tmp/ to /tmp/my_first_directory